akveo/react-native-ui-kitten/docs/src/guides/theme-customize-component.md

 ### Pre-defined properties

-All React Native UI Kitten components has a set of properties which you can use to style component.
+All React Native UI Kitten components have a set of properties which you can use to style component.
-Each component have `appearance` property which can have single or multiple values depending on mapping configuration.
+Each component has `appearance` property which can have single or multiple values depending on mapping configuration.
-Also there are a list of *variant group* properties like `size`, `status` etc.
+Also, there is a list of *variant group* properties like `size`, `status` etc.

 These properties are defined by Eva Design System.
 For more information read the [Theme System Guide](docs/guides/theme-system).